 A day trip to Khao Sok National Park is a great way to see one of Thailand’s most stunning national parks.
 Located about 2 ½ hours away by car, Khao Sok is a great way to escape the crowds in Krabi and see some of the most stunning scenery.

-However, if time permits, we recommend booking a trip that includes an overnight stay at an overwater bungalow for the most memorable experience.
+However, if time permits, we recommend booking a trip that includes an overnight stay at a treehouse or an overwater bungalow for the most memorable experience.

 Visit an Elephant Sanctuary